micro-btc/micro-btc-docs/src/pages/blog/build-with-bitcoin.md

 ### Who will judge the competition?

 A panel of 3-5 judges will decide the winners of the competition.
-They will be announced during the competition.
+They will be announced in the coming weeks.

 ### Can I start building my app before the official start date?